Why Websites Cost So Much

 Have you looked into getting yourself a new website and been left shocked and confused about the price?
 We see it a lot, clients who are seeking a well-designed, fully functional website with a budget of roughly $1,000.
-Unfortunately, the reality is that having a web agency design a custom website that functions well and looks neat, is going to set you back at least five grand.
+Unfortunately, the reality is that websites are expensive.
+Having a web agency design a custom website that functions well and looks neat, is going to set you back at least five grand.
 Why?

 The short answer is: websites take time and time costs money.
 The long answer?
 Well…